-- 2.3.1 Of respondents who walked and cycled for leisure/exercise before Covid-19 restrictions, over two fifths (49%) reported an increase in the average amount of time they spent walking per week since Covid-19 restrictions were introduced, and around a fifth (22%) reported an increase in the amount of time they spent cycling for this reason. - 2.3.2 Over a quarter of respondents (33%) reported an increase in walking to replace a journey normally made another way, and just under a fifth (18%) reported an increase in cycling for this same purpose. - 2.3.3 Positively, the majority of respondents suggested that they would continue their reported increased amount of walking (86%) and cycling (96%) for leisure/exercise purposes after Covid-19 restrictions are lifted.
+- per week since Covid-19 restrictions were introduced, and around a third (30%) reported an increase in the amount of time they spent cycling for this reason. - 2.3.2 Over a third of respondents (35%) reported an increase in walking to replace a journey normally made another way, and just over a fifth (21%) reported an increase in cycling for this same purpose. - 2.3.3 Positively, the majority of respondents suggested that they would continue their reported increased amount of walking (81%) and cycling (82%) for leisure/exercise purposes after Covid-19 restrictions are lifted.